Manukineko/Cupidon-docs/docs/Beta-1/API.md

 # API

 ## `Cupidon(_start_x, _start_y, _distance_h, _distance_v, _height, _isometric, _internal, _scope)` (*constructor*)
-Create a Parabola as a Quadratic Bézier Curve.
+Create a Parabola as a Quadratic B�zier Curve.
 The parabola has an anchor point with an x and y coordinate as well as an angle to use in order to attach an object or any thing else that can use them.
 It also has methods to update the anchor position and rotation along the Parabola.

 | Parameter | Datatype  | Purpose |